graebnerc/DataScienceExercises/README.md

 # Exercises for using R for data science

-This package contains exercises for getting started with the programming language R. They were designed to align with the courses I am teaching at the Europa-University Flensburg
+This package contains exercises for getting started with the programming language `R`.
+They were designed to align with the courses I am teaching at the Europa-University Flensburg
-(such as [this one](https://datascience-euf-spring24.netlify.app/)), but the material they cover is most likely part of many introductions to R.
+(such as [this one](https://datascience-euf-spring24.netlify.app/)), but the material they cover is most likely part of many introductions to `R`.

 You can install this package via